meddelare/meddelare-node-express/README.md

 # [Meddelare](https://meddelare.com/) Social Buttons Node.js Express Middleware [meddelare-node-express](https://github.com/meddelare/meddelare-node-express)

+---

+⚠️ **The Meddelare Social Buttons project [has been shut down](https://github.com/meddelare/meddelare-superproject/issues/8)** as of 2020-12-07.
+No updates will be made and the source code will possibly be deleted in the future.
+Please download what you need as soon as possible.

+---

 Install **custom social share counters** on your website with your **own hosted solution**, which only makes **a single API request** and loads **minimal or zero assets** to display the counters.